broadinstitute/widdler/README.md

 Widdler is a command-line tool for executing WDL workflows on Cromwell servers.
 Features include:

-* Workflow execution
+* Workflow execution: Execute a workflow on a specified Cromwell server.
-* Workflow queries: status, metadata, logs
+* Workflow queries: Get the status, metadata, or logs for a specific workflow.
+* Workflow monitoring: Monitor a specific workflow to completion.
-* Workflow abortion
+* Workflow abortion: Abort a running workflow.
-* JSON validation.
+* JSON validation: Validate a JSON input file against the WDL file intended for use.

 ## Usage